What does the Pastoral Care Group do?

-“I have always felt privileged to be a Hospital Visitor for our church.
+“I have always felt privileged to be a hospital visitor for our church.
 What other activity can leave you on a “high” after a short time with people who often have problems far beyond your knowledge and understanding.
 It’s true that it helps to be a chatterbox but it’s also true that you need to be tuned in and sensitive to when people might not want your chatter or presence.
 Often their first reaction it to think you’ve come to “Bible bash” them but when you explain that you’ve only come to say hello on behalf of the church and hope their recovery will be swift, they relax and some wonderful sharing can then take place.
 I’m still coming across people who have lived in Mount Gambier and district their whole lives and I have never met them before.”

 Raylene Milligan and Beryl Herd are currently our hospital visitors.

-Julienne Feast regularly takes Communion to patients in hospital, residents at Boandik Lodge at both the Crouch St and Lake Terrace complexes and to the homes of several parishioners who are not able to attend services in church.
+Julienne Feast regularly takes communion to patients in hospital, residents at Boandik Lodge at both the Crouch St and Lake Terrace complexes and to the homes of several parishioners who are not able to attend services in church.
 “They greatly appreciate this opportunity to feel part of the body of Christ,” says Julienne, “and I am always made welcome.”

 Mothers’ Union Australia

-The MU group in Mount Gambier meet monthly for worship, prayer and fellowship.
+- Mothers meet monthly for worship, prayer and fellowship.

 Members speak highly of the friendship and companionship they enjoy through this group.
 Birthdays are recognised with a special posy and phone contact or visits are often made when someone is ill or troubled in any way.